10 1月 Stopper rod mechanism

-In fact, to the axial displacement of the parallel shaft there corresponds an equal axial displacement of the stopper in the same direction.
+In fact, the axial displacement of the parallel shaft corresponds to an equal axial displacement of the stopper in the same direction.

-Mechanisation of the regulating movement also lies with- .in the spirit of the invention.
+The mechanisation of the regulating movement also lies within- the spirit of the invention.

 The invention, therefore, is embodied in a device to regulate a tundish stopper, whereby the stopper is immersed in the tundish and is rigidly connected to a substantially parallel shaft moving parallel to the stopper; the substantially parallel shaft includes a tract with a rack cooperating with a toothed sector having a lever, said device being characterised by comprising in coordinated cooperation with the rack-wise toothed tract a reaction slide block, whereby a movable sleeve is present which can be clamped on said shaft and which cooperates with a threaded ring nut carry- . ing out axial regulation, and whereby it is possible to mechanise either the toothed sector or the movable sleeve or both of them.

-With the help of the attached tables, which are given as non-restrictive examples, let us now see a preferential solution of the invention.
+With the help of the attached tables, which are given as non-restrictive examples, let us now see a preferential solution for the invention.

 With reference to the figures, the tundish 10 has the outlet nozzle II with which the stopper shaft 12 cooperates-.
 The stopper shaft 12 is clamped to the rigid arm 13, advantageously within a slot 14 for sideways adjustment.
 At the other end of the arm 13 is anchored the substantially paral- .lel shaft 15.